PVH Corp. Statement on Forced Labor, Child Labor, Human Trafficking and Modern Slavery for Fiscal Year 2024

 We continually monitor compliance with our CR requirements, including the prohibitions against forced and child labor, and promptly address identified risks or violations.
 We conduct pre-sourcing assessments at all Level 1 factories before they are allowed to produce any products for us.
 We also conduct pre-sourcing assessments at certain key Level 2 factories.
 In addition, we conduct regular audits at all Level 1 and key Level 2 factories once production begins, work closely with factories to remediate any identified deficiencies and, when necessary, terminate supplier factories that fail to comply with our policies, procedures or guidelines.

-PVH is committed to building a transparent and traceable value chain, from farm to factory, supported by document verification, auditing, and testing programs.
+PVH is committed to building a transparent and traceable value chain, from raw material to factory, supported by document verification, auditing, and testing programs.

-Certifications: At the beginning or renewal of a relationship, suppliers and licensees are required to acknowledge A Shared Commitment and agree to implement its requirements.
-In addition, and as noted above, all direct suppliers are contractually obligated to represent and warrant that any materials incorporated into PVH products, whether acquired directly or indirectly, are from a source that does not use forced and child labor.
+Contractual Terms and Certifications: At the beginning or renewal of a business relationship, suppliers and licensees are required to acknowledge A Shared Commitment and agree to implement its requirements.
+In addition, all Level 1 and key Level 2 suppliers are required to represent and warrant that they will not use any forced or child labor in the growing, harvesting, mining, extraction, processing, refining, manufacturing, production or assembly of any PVH products.

 Factory Audits: Audits are conducted by reputable third-party auditors, typically every 12 to 24 months.
 Several factors, including the results of the previous audit, dictate audit frequency.
 Audits are usually scheduled in advance with the suppliers, in order to foster a relationship of trust and cooperation, but unannounced audits are also conducted.